thuvh/monasca-api/doc/source/configuration/sample.rst

 Sample Configuration For Application
 ------------------------------------

-This sample configuration can also be viewed in `api-config.conf.sample
+This sample configuration can also be viewed in `api.conf.sample
 <../_static/api-config.conf.sample>`_.

 .. literalinclude:: ../_static/api.conf.sample